-With UK Governments encouraging more Reuse & Repar, and Local Authorities engaging in Reuse from the Electrical Waste Stream, there is no doubt safety and Fire Prevention needs to be addressed.
+Now that Right To Repair is enshrined in UK and EU law and UK Governments encouraging more Reuse & Repair and with Local Authorities engaging in Reuse from the Electrical Waste Stream, there is no doubt safety and Fire Prevention needs to be addressed.
 Particularly because there is no evidence of Competence required and in effect, robots are following a Tick Box Protocol without any depth of knowledge, evidenced certification or qualifications in the process.

 So therefore surely most people would agree, we need to address safety for tenants and householders in the home, where these waste items are being placed back into the home.
 Particularly in the Rented Sector, where Landlords do not even know if a Product Recall (Fire Risk) is entering their property.
 Recently someone died in Swansea near our office, from a fire caused by an Appliance.
 With research showing that the average costs of a fatality from a fire, costs £1.6m most of which is tax payers money, anyone receiving Government funding should be demonstrating due diligence in house building and retrofits.